PHILIPPINE CONSULATE GENERAL PRESS RELEASES

 ANNOUNCEMENTS AND ADVISORIES

-- Monday, 24 March 2025 Official Link of the Pre-Voting Enrollment for Internet Voting
+- Wednesday, 07 May 2025 Extension of Enrollment for Internet Voting

 Agana PCG Meets with Filipino-American Visual Artists for Philippine National Arts Month in February 2025